vwxyzjn/torchtitan/gke-volcano/README.md

 Line 202, CONFIG_FILE="/gcs-dir/configs/deepseek_v3_16b.toml" ./run_train.sh
-replace both line with you own config file and path, default one is ./torchtitan/models/deepseek_v3/train_configs/ You can store your own config files on GCS fuse, since you may keep updating config file and run_train.sh file
+replace both line with you own config file and path, default one is ./torchtitan/models/deepseek_v3/train_configs/ You can store your own config files on GCS fuse, since you may keep updating config file and run_train.sh file run_train.sh file on root directory updated to run on distributed nodes( default scripts local only)
 ## Run Volcano job task,
 kubectl apply -f a3mega-job.yaml